-Zalben has worked on many film and TV projects on both coasts including Amy Berg's Janis: Little Girl Blue (PBS), Ian Old's Burn Country (Orion Pictures / Samuel Goldwyn Films) starring James Franco and Melissa Leo, Courteney Cox's directorial debut Just Before I Go (Starz), Adam Goldberg's No Way Jose (Sony Pictures Worldwide), Comedy Warriors (Showtime), Sunset Strip (Showtime), The Short Game (Netflix / Samuel Goldwyn Films), The Guest (Snoot Entertainment / Universal Pictures), Cheap Thrills (Drafthouse) starring Pat Healy, Sara Paxton, and Ethan Embry, and Gabriel Cowan's 3 Nights in the Desert (Monterey Media) starring Wes Bentley, Vincent Piazza, and Amber Tamblyn, Bruce Thierry Cheung's Don't Come Back from the Moon starring James Franco, Rashida Jones, and Jeff Wahlberg, and Snoop Dogg's Hood of Horror (Lionsgate) starring Snoop Dogg, Danny Trejo, Daniella Alonso, Ernie Hudson, Jason Alexander, and Billy Dee Williams.
+Zalben has worked on many film and TV projects on both coasts including Amy Berg's Janis: Little Girl Blue (PBS), Ian Old's Burn Country (Orion Pictures / Samuel Goldwyn Films) starring James Franco, Melissa Leo, and Dominic Rains, Comedy Warriors (Showtime), Sunset Strip (Showtime), The Short Game (Netflix / Samuel Goldwyn Films), The Guest (Universal Pictures / Snoot Entertainment), Cheap Thrills (Drafthouse) starring Pat Healy, Sara Paxton, and Ethan Embry, Gabriel Cowan's 3 Nights in the Desert starring Wes Bentley, Vincent Piazza, and Amber Tamblyn, Bruce Thierry Cheung's Don't Come Back from the Moon starring James Franco, Rashida Jones, and Jeff Wahlberg, and Snoop Dogg's Hood of Horror (Lionsgate) starring Snoop Dogg, Danny Trejo, Daniella Alonso, Ernie Hudson, Jason Alexander, and Billy Dee Williams.

-Zalben has over a decade of experience in interaction design and physical computing and holds a U.S. patent for a muffler that reduces noise through a series of tuned domes.
+Zalben is experienced in interaction design and physical computing and holds a U.S. patent for a muffler that reduces noise through a series of tuned domes.

 "Zalben's music and video work is an inspiring example of how computer technology and the Internet are expanding the boundaries of video and music." - Matthew Ross, The Daily Reel